mohamed-elhamra/mohamed-elhamra.github.io/_posts/2020-06-28-Hibernate-framework-basics-and-architecture.md

 # Conclusion

 I know that there is a lot of to say and understand in Hibernate framework but I tried in this blog to give you just the most important points of this framework, I will try in the future blogs to focus more on details(implementations).<br />
-I hope you understand all the points that we have touched one, if you find this blog interesting don't hesitate to share it with your friends. 😃😃
+I hope you understand all the points that we have touched on, if you find this blog interesting don't hesitate to share it with your friends. 😃😃